 - On arrival at the start of the tour, you will be required to sign the local motorcycle rental agreement and provide your credit details as a guarantee against damage.
 You must ensure you have sufficient credit limit for the damage deposit.

-You are free to book motorcycle rental direct with Bike Tour Asia and not through us.
+You are free to book motorcycle rental direct with Bike Tour Asia for this tour and not through us.
 Their details can easily be found via google.

 What documents do I need?